Graduate Diploma in Wine Business Mid-Year Entry

 Our Graduate Diploma in Wine Business is designed for both current and aspiring wine business owners, marketers, managers, winemakers, sommeliers, and staff.
 You will:

-- learn about direct wine marketing
+- learn about direct wine marketing, and tourism

 - understand how to evaluate domestic and international markets